machinaeXphilip/teachable-machine-image-nodejs-starter/README.md

 micro service to predict the content of a picture using models trained with https://teachablemachine.withgoogle.com/

-will be used in the interactive telegram theater performance by https://www.machinaex.com
+planned to be used in an interactive telegram theater performance by https://www.machinaex.com

 build from the starter code from https://github.com/traumverloren/teachable-machine-image-nodejs-starter a boilerplate/starter that does not require to edit the teachablemachine lib :rocket